 Mapping User Emotions

 The biggest hurdle was related to trust in the system.
-To solve this meant I needed to understand what users really thought when dealing with their business problem independent of such a system.
+To solve this I needed to understand what users really thought when dealing with business problems independent of such a system.
 This helped the team better pick features to focus on.

 In the example shown, I mapped the thoughts and concerns of a 'traffic agent', whose sole job is to monitor vehicle movement.

 Quantifying how users think, so as to address it in design.